Our Hiking Time: 3h 30m

 Short and rewarding, this hike is perfect for kids, families, and getting those non-hiking friends on the trail.
 While Dorothy Lake isn’t the largest lake in the Alpine Lakes Wilderness, it’s a contender, and it’s sure to impress.
 Small islands dot the lake surface and private nooks and coves abound, making it easy to find a good place for a break.
 For those looking for a longer day, continue around the far end of the lake and over the ridge to Deer, Bear, and Snoqualmie Lakes -- the extra effort putting you well beyond the reach of the crowds.
 Although rain and lingering snow kept us from continuing up the ridge to the other lakes, we’ll be back to explore them before long.

-To get there, take Highway 2 through Skykomish to the Old Cascade Highway, at roughly milepost 46.
-Cross the railroad tracks and continue for a mile before turning left onto the Miller River Road (Forest Road #6410).
-Follow this road nine-and-a-half miles until it ends.
-Confusingly, the road number changes to #6412 at four miles – ignore this and continue onward to the trailhead. -Nathan
+To get there, take Highway 2 out to the Old Cascade Highway, located between milepost 45 and 46.
+Take the Old Cascade Highway out toward the Money Creek Campground, crossing the railroad tracks and continuing for a mile before turning right onto the Miller River Road (Forest Road #6410).
+Follow this road 9.5 miles until it ends.
+Confusingly, the road number changes to #6412 at roughly 4 miles – ignore this and continue onward to the trailhead. -Nathan

 - ► 2012 (31)